MaastrichtU-CDS/general_coding_practices/Java/Readme.md

 This is why these two packages are excluded in this example project.
 Other examples of classes that are not particularly interesting to unit-tests independently would be POJO's.

+#### Test Driven Development
+A good approach to programming any larger project is to use Test Driven Development (TDD).
+The idea behind TDD is that first you design a unit test, which will initially fail.
+Then you implement your code.
+Your code is considered finished once the test can be succesfully run.
+This allows you to work towards a predefined goal.
+As opposed to defining the test after you finish your code, and simply accepting whatever output your code currently gives.

+Try to follow this principle of predefined test-results as much as possible.

 # Architecture:

 In this project the basics of good architecture can be seen.
 These principles are not Java specific, but also hold for